AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 :cpp:`Geometry::data()`.
 The accessor functions of :cpp:`GeometryData` are identical to :cpp:`Geometry`.

-One limitation of this strategy is that :cpp:`Geometry` cannot not be changed on the device. :cpp:`GeometryData` holds a disposable copy of the data that does not synchronize with :cpp:`Geometry` after use.
+One limitation of this strategy is that :cpp:`Geometry` cannot be changed on the device. :cpp:`GeometryData` holds a disposable copy of the data that does not synchronize with :cpp:`Geometry` after use.
 Therefore, only change :cpp:`Geometry` on the CPU and outside of MFIter loops with GPU kernels to